What are the Symptoms of Endometriosis?Fertility Treatment

 - Using ARTs

-People with endometriosis should avoid fatty foods, red meat, and animal by-products because these foods can increase estrogen production in the body.
+People with endometriosis should avoid fatty foods, red meat, and animal by-products because these foods can increase estrogen production.

 The doctors usually ask the patients to take nonsteroidal anti-inflammatory drugs such as naproxen, ibuprofen, and mefenamic acid to reduce their pain during menstruation.